This is a case study from Robbie Richards.

 Having the ability to quickly deploy and target your opt-in forms is great, but what really matters is what converts.

-All I did was add a small piece of HTML to the form template and I doubled the conversion rate –
+All I did was add an image to my form and I doubled the conversion rate:

 Start with a simple test.
 Once you have a test with statistical significance over 95% choose a winner and test another form feature.